Numbers list in English (0–100)

 Forgetting about ordinals’ endings

-When you name an object’s order, add suitable endings and choose the right forms.
+When writing numbers in English to specify an object’s order, add suitable endings and choose the right forms.

 |